Storyflow Logo

 The gap shows up the next day.
 The questions that decide whether a session mattered are all converging and developing questions.
 Which three of these forty ideas do we pursue?
 What does idea number twelve actually look like in practice?
 Who turns this cluster into a brief?
 A pure brainstorming tool has no answer for those, because answering them was never its job.

 So the practical trap is buying for the motion you are good at instead of the motion you keep failing.
 Teams that brainstorm well keep buying better brainstorming tools and stay stuck in the same place, because their real bottleneck is the converging middle.
 The fix is not more idea generation.
 It is a tool that carries ideas across the gap from generated to developed.
+You do not have a brainstorming problem.
+You have a converging problem.
+Most teams buy against the wrong one.

 Which tools fit which job in 2026